johnznjmz/pzn_scraper/README.md

 8. Created_at

 ## Usage
-### Change path to webserver and .csv file contaaining pzn number
+### Change path to webdriver and .csv file containing pzn number

 ### Run the script pzn_scraper.py